cabforum/servercert/docs/BR.md

 ##### 3.2.2.4.8 IP Address

-Confirming the Applicant's control over the ADN by confirming that the Applicant controls an IP address returned from a DNS lookup for A or AAAA records for the ADN in accordance with [Section 3.2.2.5](#3225-authentication-for-an-ip-address).

-CAs performing validations using this method MUST implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).
-To count as corroborating, a Network Perspective MUST observe the same IP address as the Primary Network Perspective.

-Effective March 15, 2026:
-- The CA MUST NOT rely on this method.
-- Prior validations using this method and validation data gathered according to this method MUST NOT be used to issue Subscriber Certificates.
+This method has been retired and MUST NOT be used.
+Prior validations using this method and validation data gathered according to this method SHALL NOT be used to issue certificates.

 ##### 3.2.2.4.9 Test Certificate